-(A) The board may issue a provisional certificate of accreditation or provisional certificate of approval to an applicant applying for renewal who is in substantial compliance with the requirements of section 4765.16 of the Revised Code and this chapter.
+(A) The board may issue a provisional certificate of accreditation or provisional certificate of approval to an initial applicant or renewal applicant that is in substantial compliance with the requirements of section 4765.16 of the Revised Code and this chapter.

 (B) An applicant for a certificate of accreditation may be deemed to be in substantial compliance if it has only minor violations of section 4765.16 of the Revised Code or rules 4765-7-02 and 4765-7-07 of the Administrative Code, examples including but not limited to: incomplete records, a lack of certain policies, or failure to meet the required passage rate.